 A person doesn’t have to experience or show all three signs to have the disorder, however.
 Studies show that many cases go undiagnosed or get the wrong diagnosis because the patients do not exhibit all three signs.
 This makes it very important to do a holistic evaluation before giving or dismissing a diagnosis.

 Wernicke’s Encephalopathy is treatable if diagnosed in the early stages.
 If not, a person will always walk with a stagger or, in advanced stages, lose their walking ability.
 Eyelids may also start drooping, and the person may have involuntary eye movements.
-They may also have difficulties tracking objects as the nerves controlling the eyes lose functionality and eventually become paralyzed.
+They may also have difficulties tracking objects as the nerves controlling the eyes lose functionality and become paralyzed.

 Studies show that 88% of people who use alcohol and have Wernicke’s Encephalopathy eventually develop Korsakoff’s psychosis, a form of neuropsychiatric dementia.
 It results when Wernicke’s Encephalopathy is not treated in its early stages.
 A person can develop a wide range of symptoms that can impair their ability to function properly.
 The condition is also referred to as alcohol amnestic disorder or alcoholic dementia.